plblum/jivs/docs/Understanding_Builder.md

 # Understanding jivs-builder

-> This document is for developers who want to understand or extend the Builder and Model Rules classes.
+> This document is for developers who want to understand or extend the Builder and ValueHostRulesBase classes.
 It is not a Builder API syntax guide; see the jivs README.md for syntax and usage examples.
 > If you want to consume the builder, start with [Configuring ValueHostsManager](Configuring.md).

 `@plblum/jivs-builder` is the package that creates the configuration objects used by `ValueHostsManager`.
 It should have already been installed, but if needed, get it from [https://www.npmjs.com/package/@plblum/jivs-builder](https://www.npmjs.com/package/@plblum/jivs-builder).